Social Media

 At the top of the hill is a pretty grassy clearing with benches, and paths that lead to Tamarind Hill and the other carpark.
 There is also a restroom near the top that includes a handicap-accessible toilet and changing facilities.

+Are dogs allowed in Labrador Park?
 Enjoy your day out getting to know this lovely breezy park.
-Just be sure to leave your labrador at home if you visit Labrador Nature Reserve, as dogs are not allowed!
+Just be sure to leave your labrador at home if you visit Labrador Nature Reserve, as pets are not allowed!